1797 Batavian Republic constitutional referendum: Background

-This led to a friction with the regenten, the wealthy merchant class, who were mainly based in Amsterdam.
-They saw the central position of the House of Orange-Nassau in Dutch politics as a threat to their own power.
-The infighting between the regents and the Orangists was one of the causes of the downturn of the Netherlands as a global economic and military power throughout the 18th century.

-In the 1780s, the tensions came to a head in the Batavian Revolution, a struggle between republican Patriots and royalist Orangists.
-The Patriots, aided by French troops, eventually managed to drive stadtholder William V out of the country in late 1794.
-A few weeks later, on January 19, 1795, the Batavian Republic was proclaimed.

-The Nationale Vergadering (National Assembly) subsequently went through two years of discussions.
-On May 10, 1797, a final draft constitution was formed.
-The constitution was a compromise between two groups: those who felt that the gewesten (regions) in the Republic should maintain their historic autonomy, and those who felt that the Republic should become a unitary state.
+Following the French Revolution, the Patriots brought an end to the rule of stadtholder William V in the Dutch Republic, with support from the French army.
+They proclaimed the Batavian Republic, and established the National Assembly to draft a constitution, which would be put to a referendum.
+Its members disagreed about the extent of suffrage and about whether to organise the republic as a federal or unitary state.
+The Patriots had originally supported a federal state with autonomy for the provinces, but some wanted to emulate the unitary model of the French First Republic with a strong central government.
+After two years of debate, a draft constitution with compromises was completed on May 10, 1797.

 Results

 Aftermath

 The draft constitution had been rejected by almost eighty percent, which meant that a new Constitution would have to be drafted.
 In the elections for the National Assembly a few months later, the supporters of a unitary state won the majority, but the supporters of a federal state retained the majority in the constitutional commission.
 Meanwhile, in France, the radicals led by Pierre Augereau had seized power.
 With French help, the radical unitarists staged a coup d'état in January 1798.
-A new constitution, establishing a unitary republic, was quickly adopted in the National Assembly.
-This draft constitution was approved in a referendum on April 23, 1798.
+A new draft constitution, establishing a unitary republic, was quickly adopted in the National Assembly.
+The Constitution for the Batavian People was approved in a referendum on April 23, 1798.